HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Methodology for Benchmarking

 \subsubsection{Baseline Models}

 For this classification task, we use 31 feature extractor models as baselines, which are listed in Table \ref{tab:tab2}.
 Some of these models have a track record of good performance across various other image classification tasks \cite{mauricio2023comparing}.
 We examine both conventional Convolutional Neural Networks (CNNs) and CNNs augmented with attention mechanisms.
 Some models have multiple variants in terms of size or number of parameters, and we compare the performance among those variants as well.
+We fuse silhouette-specific features obtained via topological descriptors \cite{blum1967transformation} and polygonization \cite{douglas1973algorithms} with the extracted features from the best-performing vanilla model (see Appendix \ref{appendix:exp_setup} for more information).